Addison J. Hodges: War service

 Was one of a party that volunteered and attempted to run the enemy's batteries with a steam tug and 2 barges loaded with subsistence stores.

 After liberation, Hodges rejoined the 47th and was promoted to Corporal.
 Hodges mustered out near Atlanta in May and liberated in September and mustered out 26 September 1864.

 Post War

-Hodges returned to Adrian, Michigan and married Eliza C Colvin (1845-1930).
-They had three children: Herman H Hodges (1867–1944), Alta Hodges Liston (1869–1963), and Alma Hodges Pollock (1879–1910).
+Hodges returned to Adrian, Michigan and married Eliza C Colvin.
+They had three children.
 Hodges was awarded his Medal of Honor "for extreme bravery under fire" on December 31, 1907.